 In her role as labor attorney, Jennifer has handled numerous labor arbitrations both in the public and private sector.
+In addition, she has handled labor negotiations for unionized employers, including Act 111 negotiations in in the public employer arena.
 Jennifer also counsels public employers on issues unique to the Heart and Lung Act and has successfully handled numerous civil service and grievance arbitrations involving termination of Heart and Lung Act benefits.
 Jennifer has also represented employers before the Pennsylvania Labor Relations Board and the National Labor Relations Board.

 Jennifer also provides representation to universities and colleges on labor and employment matters, affirmative action compliance, student discipline, sexual assault and other sensitive issues, and on compliance with the Family Educations Rights and Privacy Rights Act (FERPA).
 Jennifer regularly presents on FERPA issues, including the interplay between FERPA and HIPPA.
 In addition, Jennifer counsels schools on issues related to Title IX compliance and student accommodation requests under the ADA.
 She is also a past presenter for the Pennsylvania Association of School Business Officials (PASBO) on FMLA and ADA matters unique to school districts.